-Current self-directed projects include: Duende collaboration with Jennifer Leach (Outrider Anthems), multi-media, multi-track storytelling, mythology and Lorca interweave to explore our relationship to the earth, touring 2020; Rubbing Out, pilot project launched on Lost Species Day hosted by Gallery 73 with ONCA Brighton, community engaged interactive art project exploring diversity loss, now in development with filmmaker Gemma Riggs.
+Current self-directed projects include: Duende collaboration with Jennifer Leach (Outrider Anthems), multi-media, multi-track storytelling, mythology and Lorca interweave to explore our relationship to the earth; Rubbing Out, pilot project launched on Lost Species Day hosted by Gallery 73 with ONCA Brighton, community engaged interactive art project exploring diversity loss, now in development with filmmaker Gemma Riggs.

 Latest Credits include: Staging Places UK Design for Performance at V&A, exhibiting Stuck produced by HOAX 2019 – 20; Stuck selected for inclusion in The Aesthetica Art Prize Anthology Future Now and digital exhibition 2017; HOAX Eco-scenography in Action (lead artist), ONCA’s Future Fictions Symposium 2018; Extant, UK’s leading visually impaired theatre company, extensive tour of Ionesco’s The Chairs, design exhibited World Stage Design UK section, Taipei ’17; Compagnie Tabasco, Paris, Les Mille et Nuits, includes puppets, tours international festivals 2019-20; Deaf & Hearing Ensemble Nodus Tollens, commissioned by Greenwich & Docklands Festival, premiered Liberty Festival, Olympic Park; Double Trouble multi-media Adventures in Black and White, Streatham Project Space in association with BAC, No Direction Home Camden Peoples Theatre; Mayes Creative Deep Space site-specific sci-arts project, STERTS, Cornwall imagery incorporated into textile design for the costumes; WOW Festival, South Bank and Red Gallery, London exhibited After Little Stitches artwork, Artists Against FGM, Forward UK.
 Co-founded Terabac, works created explored insect ecology through design and performance, toured Brighton Fringe Festival, Grounds of Croydon Ecology Centre, Theatre Delicatessen (interventions) Rain or Shine Festival, Burgess Park ’18;